Dates for Babies: Nutritional Value, Benefits and Precautions

-In order to increase shelf life of packaged dates and other dry fruits, a small amount of sulphate is added to prevent mold formation.
-However, babies with asthma or sulphate allergy should completely stay away from these sulphate covered dates.
-In case your baby has asthama , consult your paeditrician to analyse how safe it is to feed dates to your little one.
+A small amount of sulphate is added to increase the shelf life of packaged dates and other dry fruits to prevent mould formation.
+However, babies with asthma or sulphate allergy should avoid these sulphate-covered dates.
+If your baby has asthma, consult your paediatrician to analyse how safe it is to feed dates to your little one.

 Are Dates Good for Babies?

-Can dates be given to babies is a question that most mothers ask. r. .
-Dates are ‘heart healthy’ and quite nutritious because of which they can be introduced in an infant’s diet, as these nutrients help in baby’s’ growth.
+Can dates be given to babies?
+This is a question that most mothers ask.
+Dates are ‘heart healthy’ and quite nutritious because of which they can be introduced into an infant’s diet, as these nutrients help in the baby’s growth.
 Dates add the essential nutrients required for a baby’s growth that milk alone may not be able to provide.

 When to Introduce Dates in Your Baby’s Diet?

-Use steamed dates and not dehydrated dates to enable the baby to chew easily.
-You may puree or mash dates for the ease of consumption.
+Use steamed and not dehydrated dates to let the baby chew easily.
+You may puree or mash dates for ease of consumption.